shagu/pfQuest/README.md

 # pfQuest
 <img src="https://raw.githubusercontent.com/shagu/ShaguAddons/master/_img/pfQuest/arrow.jpg" float="right" align="right" width="25%">

-**This AddOn is no longer under active development.
-Bugfixes will still be made and pull-requests will be processed.
-However, feature-requests will no longer being worked on.**

 This is an addon for World of Warcraft Vanilla (1.12) and The Burning Crusade (2.4.3).
 It helps players to find several ingame objects and quests.
 The addon reads questobjectives, parses them and uses its internal database to plot the found matches on the world- and minimap.
 It ships with a GUI to browse through all known objects.
 If one of the items is not yet available on your realm, you'll see a [?] in front of the name.

 The addon is not designed to be a quest- or tourguide, instead the goals are to provide an accurate in-game version of [AoWoW](http://db.vanillagaming.org/) or [Wowhead](http://www.wowhead.com/).
 The vanilla version is powered by the database of [VMaNGOS](https://github.com/vmangos).
 The Burning Crusade version is using data from the [CMaNGOS](https://github.com/cmangos) project with translations taken from [MaNGOS Extras](https://github.com/MangosExtras).